ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 You have to manually add the DNS Records from the created Hosted Zone to your registered Domain DNS entries when reaching the `module.route53.aws_acm_certificate_validation.cert_validation: Still creating...` task.

-If working with Subodmains make sure to add the correct DNS Records to the main Hosted Zone (for example add dev.totalthunfisch.de as a NS Record to the totalthunfisch.de Hosted Zone and add the NS Entries that were automatically generated from AWS from your dev.totalthunfisch.de hosted Zone).
+If working with Subodmains make sure to add the correct DNS Records to the main Hosted Zone (for example add dev.yourdomain.de as a NS Record to the yourdomain.de Hosted Zone and add the NS Entries that were automatically generated from AWS from your dev.yourdomain.de hosted Zone).
 When using a root domain, make sure to add the DNS Records from your registered Domain to the new Hosted Zone.
 The Certificate Validation step can take a few Minutes.

 ## Use Modules as Git Sources